NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 ## Getting the avro partitions through the s3 component

-The library that we will use to read avro files requires the files to be saved locally, so before reading the files we need to download them from s3.
+The library that we will use to read avro files requires the files to be saved locally, so before reading the files we need to download them from S3.

-We'll use the [s3 component](https://github.com/nubank/common-db/blob/master/src/common_db/components/s3_store.clj) to discover and download the files ([component glossary term](https://github.com/nubank/playbooks/blob/3f67eaa4d43b293f4d89c3a4f3e4c0d27cca5cfc/docs/glossary.md#componentsclj)).
+We'll use the [S3 component](https://github.com/nubank/common-db/blob/master/src/common_db/components/s3_store.clj) to discover and download the files ([component glossary term](https://github.com/nubank/playbooks/blob/3f67eaa4d43b293f4d89c3a4f3e4c0d27cca5cfc/docs/glossary.md#componentsclj)).
 This component implements the [storage protocol](https://github.com/nubank/common-db/blob/master/src/common_db/protocols/storage.clj).

 Looking at the protocols implemented by a component is the simplest way to have a big picture understanding of it can do.

 We'll add this component to the `base` fn on the `service.components` namespace of your service.
 Just take a look on how other components are added and do the same.
-The only dependency that your s3 component will need is the [`config` component](https://github.com/nubank/common-core/blob/34afaf592ddbfa5a5d2efb502ec69bcaf07c8841/src/common_core/components/config.clj#L179-L198).
+The only dependency that your S3 component will need is the [`config` component](https://github.com/nubank/common-core/blob/34afaf592ddbfa5a5d2efb502ec69bcaf07c8841/src/common_core/components/config.clj#L179-L198).

 This S3 component can be used to access only one bucket (the bucket is the first part of an S3 URI after the `s3://`: `s3://bucket/folders/files`).
 One way to define which bucket your component will use is add an entry on [`resources/service_config.json.base`](https://github.com/nubank/playbooks/blob/3f67eaa4d43b293f4d89c3a4f3e4c0d27cca5cfc/docs/glossary.md#resourcesmy-new-service_configjsonbase) with key `s3_bucket` and value `nu-spark-devel` (which is the [bucket](https://github.com/nubank/data-infra-docs/blob/master/onboarding/dataset-exercise.md#run-the-sparkop-on-databricks) that we used to manually save the dataset on databricks).

-Congrats, you now have a s3 component.
-Now lets use it.
+Congrats, you now have a S3 component.
+Now let's use it.

 In a repl (or a file that will be sent to a repl) start your system with `service.components/create-and-start-system!`, storing the result in a variable for use later.